Advertisement

 1990 Year COMNET security radio started

 The APF operates COMNET—a security communications network that links private security guards to APD dispatch.
-While private businesses can buy radio access for $750 plus annual fees, the public has zero access to monitor the police department their taxes fund.
+Private businesses can buy radio access for $750 plus annual fees, getting a two-way seat inside the police communications ecosystem that ordinary residents can only listen to.

 Cop City and Surveillance Expansion